-I first heard the word Zorb used by Crystal Burton, the owner of Tree Hugger Cloth Pads, which is my personal favorite brand of cloth pads.
+I first heard the word Zorb used by Crystal Burton, the owner of Tree Hugger Cloth Pads, which is my personal favorite brand of cloth pad (if you’re interested, I have written a full review of their pads here).
 But it wasn’t until writing about fabric choices for this website that I came to realize that my absolute favorite night time fitted cloth diapers, which I often refer to as “dimple diapers” are also made of Zorb.

 Since both my favorite pads and my favorite diapers are made from the stuff, I had to learn more, so I contacted Wazoodle Fabrics to ask them a ton of questions.
 What I learned was that Zorb is a material that was developed by Wazoodle Fabrics around 2007, specifically for diapers with the aim to make cloth diapers more absorbent.